Wondering what to expect when you stay in a sustainable or eco-friendly resort? Here’s a glimpse of the features and amenities you can enjoy.

-It is well-known that the meat industry is one of the most significant causes of greenhouse gases in the world.
-It is estimated that meat and dairy production combined contributes to around 14.5% of total greenhouse emissions worldwide.
-Additionally, it destroys rainforests and fragile habits to create the land needed for grazing.
+It is well known that the meat industry is one of the most significant sources of greenhouse gases in the world.
+It is estimated that meat and dairy production combined contribute to around 14.5% of total greenhouse emissions worldwide.
+Additionally, it destroys rainforests and fragile habitats to create the land needed for grazing.
 It is so severe that the environmental specialists at www.econosa.com dedicate 5% of their total earnings to the Rainforest Trust, a charity dedicated to preserving the world’s most important ecosystems.
 Therefore, the more people who change their diets from meat-based to vegetable-based ones, the more they can help the cause.
 Eco-friendly resorts should serve a range of delicious vegan foods that they have bought or grown on farms that use only organic farming methods.

 - Highly Trained Staff

 Any hotel you stay in should hire well-trained and hospitable staff, but it takes a particular type of person to work in an eco-focused resort.
 When you arrive, they should understand why you chose this specific hotel and appreciate your needs as an eco-conscious customer.
 This should mean:

 - Knowledge of their resort’s ethos.